MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-prepare-ios-app.md

 ---
 title: Prepare your iOS app for native authentication
-description: Learn how to prepare your iOS app for native authentication using Microsoft Entra External ID.
+description:  Learn how to add Microsoft Authentication Library (MSAL) native auth SDK framework to your iOS application.

 author: henrymbuguakiarie
 manager: mwongerapk